indigo-dc/indigo-datacloud-releases/indigo1/seventh_update_of_indigo-1.md

 * More information about bug fixes and other developments can be found on our [GitHub CloudProviderRanker issue tracker](https://github.com/indigo-dc/CloudProviderRanker/issues)

 #### Installation & Configuration
-* It is enough to upgrade the package and restart the service:<br>
+* It is enough to upgrade the package and restart the service:</BR>
   ```/etc/init.d/cloudproviderranker (stop/start)```
 * Service Reference Card is available [here](https://indigo-dc.gitbooks.io/cloud-provider-ranker/content/chapter6.html)